iCliniq Blogs

 Understanding Holiday Heart Syndrome: When Celebrations Trigger a Heart Flutter

 Holidays involve celebrating, having fun, and eating a lot; however, there are also times when some people experience an irregular heartbeat.
 Holiday Heart Syndrome describes the short-term impact that sudden lifestyle changes can have on the heart’s rhythm.
-Why Even Healthy Hearts Can Misfire During Festivities You don’t
+Why Even Healthy Hearts Can Misfire During Festivities You don’

 By Dr. Vincy Infantina Dec 21, 2025